 setmem /16 0x020bc000 = 0x30 // disable watchdog (note the address for this may be different between i.MX6x devices)

-A. The DDR Density pull down menu gives the user the option of testing a DDR density smaller than what they actually have on their board.
+A. The DDR Density pull-down menu gives the user the option of testing a DDR density smaller than what they actually have on their board.
 The advantage of doing this is to speed up test time to allow the user to perform a "quick test" of their system.
-IMPORTANT: it is imperative that the user not set this value higher than the supported density on thier board, doing so will cause the stress test to fail and/or lock up.
+IMPORTANT: it is imperative that the user not set this value higher than the supported density on their board, doing so will cause the stress test to fail and/or lock up.

 The DDR Density has a different meaning depending on the memory type being tested (DDR3 or LPDDR2):